MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Untested Backups:

-- Backups run successfully but can't restore
+- Backups run successfully but cannot restore

 - Backup corruption goes undetected

-- Missing dependencies or configurations
+- Missing dependencies or configurations prevent recovery

-- Restore procedures never validated
+- Restore procedures have not been validated

 Insufficient Backup Coverage:

-- Configuration files not included
+- Configuration files are not included

-- Schema changes not captured
+- Schema changes are not captured

-- Application data in multiple locations
+- Application data exists in multiple locations without coordination

 Inadequate Retention:

-- Backups overwritten too quickly
+- Backups are overwritten too quickly

-- No long-term archive for compliance
+- No long-term archive exists for compliance

 - Corruption discovered after clean backups are gone